Search API Connector Documentation

 Replace YOUR_API_READ_ACCESS_TOKEN with the read access token you got above in part 1, step 7.

-- Click Run and a moment later you’ll see a list of top rated movies populate your Google Sheets.
+- Name your request and click Run.
+A moment later you’ll see a list of top rated movies populate your Google Sheets.

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):

-- Note that the TMDb API limits the number of records returned in each request.
-By default, only the first page of records will be returned unless you use the 'page' parameter, and each page contains 20 records.
-To access more than 20 records, edit the "page" parameter to your URL path, like this:
+- The TMDb API limits the number of records returned in each request.
+By default, only the first page of records will be returned unless you use the ‘page’ parameter, and each page contains 20 records.